 From Peril to Preparedness

-Out of great catastrophe springs innovation and a new hope for the future of disaster preparedness.
-The aftermath of the Great Alaska Earthquake and Tsunami led to the creation of the NOAA National Tsunami Warning Center, located in Palmer, Alaska.
+Out of great catastrophe arises innovation and a new hope for the future of disaster preparedness.
+The aftermath of the Great Alaska Earthquake and Tsunami led to the creation of the NOAA National Tsunami Warning Center in Palmer, Alaska.
 Along with the NOAA Pacific Tsunami Warning Center located at Ford Island, Hawaii, the National Tsunami Warning Center monitors and warns for tsunami threats 24/7 throughout the year.

 The invention of new tools and faster data processing have drastically improved NOAA’s ability to warn the public of tsunamis and to forecast their wave heights.
 Deployment of tools like deep ocean pressure sensors (Deep-ocean Assessment and Reporting of Tsunamis or DARTⓇ) are designed to ensure early detection of tsunamis and acquire data critical to real-time forecasts.

 Today, almost 60 years since the Great Alaska Earthquake, the Tsunami Warning Centers issue tsunami warnings in minutes, not hours, after a major earthquake occurs.
 They also forecast how large any resulting tsunami will be as it crosses the ocean.

 An effective tsunami warning system relies on the free and open exchange and long-term management of global data and science products to mitigate, model, and forecast tsunamis.
 NCEI is the global data and information service for tsunamis.
 Global historical tsunami data, including more information about the Great Alaska Earthquake, are available via interactive maps and a variety of web services.

 For more information on how you can prepare for a tsunami, visit the National Tsunami Hazard Mitigation Program.
 For more earthquake and tsunami data, images, and educational materials, visit NCEI’s Natural Hazards website .